 - Add vanilla extract and corn oil or any flavorless oil.
 Fold with spatula until just evenly mixed, banging mixing bowl against work counter 2-3 times to release bubbles.

 - Pour batter into cake pan.
 Spread with spatula as evenly as possible, pushing batter into corners of pan.
 Jiggle till batter is level.
 Tap pan against work counter twice to release bubbles.

 - Bake on middle shelf till middle of cake for 10-11 minutes until center is springy when pressed.
 Remove from oven and let cool.

 - Cover top with parchment paper and flip to peel parchment paper at the bottom of the cake.
 Leave till completely cooled.
 At this point, you have the bottom of the cake facing-up.

 Serves 6 – 8 slices (depending on how thin or thick you slice the cake)

 Note: Place your mouse on the photo to display description

 To assemble swiss roll:

-- Spread evenly with Chocolate Ganache or Whipped Cream.
-Place fruits about halfway in the middl (if using any).
+- Spread evenly with Whipped Cream or Vanilla Buttercream Frosting.
+Place fruits about halfway in the middle (if using any).
 Place only 2-3 columns of fruits, do not fill the entire cake as you will not be able to roll it properly.
-Do not cut the fruits too thich as well as this will also makes it difficult to roll.
+Do not cut the fruits too thick as well as this will also makes it difficult to roll.

 - Using the parchment paper as a guide, roll tightly to avoid gaps.
 Use you palm to smoothen the top while you roll the cake.
 Do not remove parchment paper till cake is transferred to serving plate (so that cake may be moved easily without touching the crust).